antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 also many other settings are available.
 * Change the setting *Transformation* from **Log2** to **None** and hit the **Submit** button in order for the adaptation to take effect.
 Now the plot shows you the untransformed expression values.
-You can see how the log2 scale on the y-axis might change your perspective of the same information: the values in the lower range
+You can see how the log2 scale on the y-axis might change your perspective of the same information: the log2 values in the lower range of the expression values are more spread out, it magnifies the relative differences between low expression values.
+For high expression values, the log2 transformation compresses the data.

 Type at the setting *Gene / Reporter:* in the textbox *Search by Gene* **CD4**.
   Furthermore, these tracks can be used in most of the analyses in R2 to add a layer of complexity.
 Tracks allow